 We’ve all seen this play out in real life; I call it the inverse correlation between knowledge and confidence.
 Though Dunning and Kruger’s attribution of the lack of confidence of the competent to “an error about others” seems a little pat.
 The more I know, the more I discover how much I really don’t know.
 So, as I gain knowledge, my conclusions become more couched with caveats.
 Certainty gets replaced with the awareness that there is a multitude of other factors that must be considered before any conclusion can be definitive.

-“Actual competence may weaken self-confidence” is ham fisted (should I expect more from a Wikipedia contributor?).
-It ironically offends the prospect of becoming “weakened”.
-Better said, “unearned self-confidence— naïveté— is replaced with an acknowledgement of the likelihood of unknowns that can alter conclusions.”
+“Actual competence may weaken self-confidence” is ham-fisted (should I expect more from a Wikipedia contributor?).
+It ironically offends the prospect of becoming “weakened.”
+Better said, unearned self-confidence— naïveté— is replaced with an acknowledgment of the likelihood of unknowns that can alter conclusions.